tennaito/rsql-jpa/README.md

 **RSQLHibernateFactory** is a factory for creating preconfigured instances of the _RSQLCriteriaBuilder_ for a particular entity class.
 This is mostly useful when you’re using some IoC container like Spring Framework and its XML configuration of beans.

 **RSQLCriteriaBuilder** is the main client interface that provides methods for creating Hibernate’s _DetachedCriteria_ from an input RSQL expression.
-This workflow begins with parsing the expression through the [RSQL-parser](https://github.com/jirutka/rsql-parser).
-Then it traverses resulting tree, creates _Criterions_ for logical operators and delegates comparisons (constraints) to one of the Criterion Builders.
-It iterates over the builders stack to find the builder that can handle given comparison.
-You can simply add your custom ones.
+Firstly, the expression is parsed through the [RSQL-parser](https://github.com/jirutka/rsql-parser).
+The resulting tree is traversed, _Criterions_ for logical operators are created, and comparisons (constraints) are delegated to one of the Criterion Builders.
+Criterion Builders are arranged in the stack, which is searched for the builder that is able to handle the given comparison.
+You can simply add your custom builders.

-**Criterion Builders** are responsible for creating _Criterion_ from given comparison.
-Here comes the most interesting part.
-Before do that, it has to match a selector (typically name of XML element) with a particular entity’s property and convert argument to the property type.
+**Criterion Builders** are responsible for creating _Criterion_ from a given comparison.
+Here comes the juicy part: Before creating a Criterion, the Builder has to match a selector (typically a name of an XML element) with a particular entity’s property and convert an argument to the property type.
 RSQL-hibernate provides four builders:

-* **DefaultCriterionBuilder** - Default implementation that simply creates _Criterion_ for a basic property (not association).
+* **DefaultCriterionBuilder** - Default implementation, simply creates _Criterion_ for a basic property (not association).
-* **IdentifierCriterionBuilder** - Builder that can create _Criterion_ for a property which represents an association and argument which contains ID of the associated entity.
+* **IdentifierCriterionBuilder** - Creates _Criterion_ for a property representing an association, and an argument containing ID of the associated entity.
-* **NaturalIdCriterionBuilder** - Builder that can create _Criterion_ for a property which represents an association and argument which contains _NaturalID_ of the associated entity.
+* **NaturalIdCriterionBuilder** - Creates _Criterion_ for a property representing an association, and an argument containing _NaturalID_ of the associated entity.
-* **JoinsCriterionBuilder** - This builder can handle association “dereference”.
+* **JoinsCriterionBuilder** - Handles association “dereference”.
 That means you can specify constraints upon related entities by navigating associations using dot-notation.
 For example, we have entity Course with property _department_, which is _ManyToOne_ association, and entity Department with basic property _name_.
-Then we can use `department.name==KSI` to find all courses related to department KSI.
+Then we can use `department.name==KSI` to find all courses related to the department KSI.
 Builder implicitly creates JOIN for every associated entity.
 You can also set upper limit of JOINs that can be generated.

-If you need some special builder, simply extend _AbstractCriterionBuilder_ (or one of these) and override methods you want.
+If you need a custom builder, simply extend _AbstractCriterionBuilder_ (or any of the previously mentioned) and override methods you want.

-**Mapper** is used to translate a selector to entity’s property name.
+**Mapper** translates a selector to entity’s property name.
 Translation is done before delegating to Criterion Builder or setting _orderBy_ property.
 Mapper is useful when you don’t have 1:1 names mapping between selectors and entity properties, i.e. identifier used in RSQL expression doesn’t exactly match name of the corresponding entity’s property.
 You can use provided _SimpleMapper_ with maps of names mapping per entity or implement your own special Mapper.
-For example, I have one that maps selectors of multilingual elements according to request _Accept-Language_.
+For example, I have one that maps selectors of multilingual elements according to request’s Accept-Language.

 ## Usage